tomtom-international/cookiecutter-python/README.md

 ## Tips

 In case you want to host a project in the `tomtom-international` organization and you chose Azure for the CI contact the @nav-pipeline team to request a build pipeline in the [TomTom Azure DevOps account](https://dev.azure.com/tomtomweb/GitHub-TomTom-International/_build) (@nav-pipeline: detailed instructions on how to set up a project can be found [here](https://github.com/tomtom-international/azure-pipeline-templates/blob/master/README.md)).

-Contact as well the @nav-pipeline team to activate your project on `pyup.io` for automated scanning of your Python dependencies.

 In case of hosting on Jenkins/Bitbucket Server we recommend using the *BitBucket Branch Source Plugin* that allows you to configure a folder in Jenkins that will scan the whole BitBucket project for repositories with a `Jenkinsfile`.